Tazaf/IonicitudeDemoApp/README.md

   `ionic state restore`

-4. Follow the [Wikitude License Key](https://github.com/Tazaf/ionicitude#wikitude-licence-key) part of the Ionicitude documentation to obtain and user your personnal Trial Key for the Wikitude Cordova Plugin.
+4. Follow the [Wikitude License Key](https://github.com/Tazaf/ionicitude/wiki/Installing-the-Wikitude-plugin#wikitude-licence-key) part of the Ionicitude documentation to obtain and use your personnal Trial Key for the Wikitude Cordova Plugin.
 5. Install whichever platform you want to build and install the app on:

   `ionic platform add ios`

   or

   `ionic platform add android@5.0.0` _(**This is important** !
-See [here](https://github.com/Tazaf/ionicitude#android-platform-version-500) for more details)_
+See [here](https://github.com/Tazaf/ionicitude/wiki/Installing-the-Wikitude-plugin#android-platform-version-500) for more details)_

 6. Run the app on the platform(s) you added: